Quranism: The Yan Tatsine movement in Nigeria

-A new current with a Quranist orientation emerged in the 1960s with the Yan Tatsine movement in Nigeria under Mohammed Marwa, better known by his nickname Maitatsine (d.
+A militant extremist current with a Quran-centric orientation emerged in the 1960s with the Yan Tatsine movement in Nigeria under Mohammed Marwa, better known by his nickname Maitatsine (d.
 1980), which later led to an armed uprising.
-Muhammad Marwa came from Maroua in northern Cameroon and came to Kano in 1945.
+Muhammad Marwa came from Maroua in northern Cameroon and arrived in Kano in 1945.
 In the early 1960s, he began preaching a particular form of Quranic exegesis that was radically different from the commonly used Sunni Quranic commentaries in Kano and Northeastern Nigeria.
 Marwa rejected all Western inventions such as wristwatches, bicycles, cars and televisions.
 He also rejected the teachings of the Prophet Muhammad and recognised only the Qur'an as an authoritative religious source.
 Marwa and his followers derived their specific prohibitions directly from the Qur'an, excluding traditional literature and using the Hausa language.
-Those who did not obey these precepts were labeled as polytheists.
+Those who did not obey these precepts were labelled as polytheists.
 In December 1980, they finally stormed the Friday Mosque of Kano.
 The uprising was crushed by the Nigerian Army.
 Several thousand people died in the fighting, including Marwa himself.
 However, the movement lived on and led to uprisings in other parts of northern Nigeria for some time.